Smoked mexican street corn dip

 Smoked Mexican street corn dip is an irresistible appetizer inspired by elote, the iconic Mexican street food featuring grilled corn on the cob.
 This creamy and flavorful dish combines roasted corn, cheeses, sour cream, and a zesty blend of Tajin and cilantro for a bold, tangy kick.
 Perfect for parties, barbecues, and tailgating, it’s a genius recipe idea that never fails to impress, much like spicy garlic Parmesan recipes known for their bold flavors.

 Discovered while roaming grocery aisles, its inexpensive ingredients like shredded cheeses, frozen kernels, and Rotel make it a breeze to prepare.
 Cooked on a griddle, smoker, or oven, this tasty appetizer is perfect for holidays and celebrations.
-Serve with tortilla chips or Fritos Scoops, and you’ll quickly understand why this dish is the highlight of any gathering, whipping up batches asap for Summer fun or anytime the occasion calls.
+Serve this street corn with tortilla chips or Fritos Scoops, and you’ll quickly understand why this dish is the highlight of any gathering, whipping up batches asap for Summer fun or anytime the occasion calls.

-Ingredients You’ll Need
+Ingredients You’ll Need for Street Corn

 Creamy Base: Include cream cheese, sour cream, and mayonnaise to ensure a smooth and rich consistency.